usgs/wdfn-blog/content/build-river-conditions.md

 animations without the need for any of the additional tools I listed here.
-I have struggled with using that package in the past (though to be fair since I had been using this method, I didn’t try very hard to learn) and found it to be very slow compared to the method explained in this blog.
+I have struggled with using that package in the past (though to be fair since I had been using this method, I didn’t try very hard to learn) and found it to be very slow compared to the multiframe plus ImageMagick or FFMPEG method.

 Go forth and animate!